herrkris/wordpress-capistrano/README.md

 ## Requirements
 1. Your production and staging servers have to be accessible via ssh
-2. Git has to be installed in all environments
+2. Git has to be installed in every environment
 2. The same applies to wp-cli (http://wp-cli.org/#install)

 ## Setup